MickGyver/DaemonBite-Arcade-Encoder/README.md

 The wiring is simple.
 Connect one leg of each microswitch to GND and the other leg to the digital pin according to the schematic below.
 That's it!
 ![Assemble1](images/mister-arcade-controller-wiring.png)

-## Configuring the Arduino
+## Programming the Arduino
-Just download the free Arduino IDE, connect the Arduino Pro Micro to a USB port and let the drivers install, then upload the project in the IDE.
+1. Download the free Arduino IDE: https://www.arduino.cc/en/main/software
+2. Connect the Arduino Pro Micro to a USB port and let the drivers install.
+3. Choose the correct board and virtual COM port in the IDE.
+3. Compile/Upload the project.